souravdas142/dotfiles/dotfiles/polybar/bandwidth2/README.md

-# bandwidth2
+# bandwidth2 specially patched for polybar(without color)

 Monitor bandwidth usage.
-This is a C version of the bandwidth blocklet.
+This is a C version of the bandwidth for Polybar

 ![](bandwidth2.png)